AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

 1. Adding the viewer JavaScript file to your web page.

    Creating a viewer requires that you add a script tag in the HTML head.
-Before you can use the viewer API, be sure that you include `FlyoutViewer.js`. `FlyoutViewer.js` is located in the following [!DNL html5/js/] subfolder of your standard IS-Viewers deployment:
+Before you can use the viewer API, be sure that you include `FlyoutViewer.js`. `FlyoutViewer.js` is in the following [!DNL html5/js/] subfolder of your standard IS-Viewers deployment:

 [!DNL <s7viewers_root>/html5/js/FlyoutViewer.js]